sinhamizan/sinhamizan/README.md

 Hello, Welcome to my profile.
 I’m a professional web designer and WordPress theme developer.
 I have more than 4 years of great experience in creating modern and professional websites with responsive design.
 Now I am learning plugin development.
 I have been working as a full-stack web developer in a company for the last 3 years.

+##Skills:
+*HTML5
-Skills:  HTML5 / CSS3 / SASS / BOOTSTRAP / BEM / JAVASCRIPT / JQuery / Responsive Design / PSD TO HTML / PHP / PSD to WordPress / WordPress Theme Development from scratch / WordPress Theme Customization / Elementor / Elementor Pro / Visual Composer / Gutenberg / Plugin development / Ecommerce website creation / WooCommerce
+CSS3 / SASS / BOOTSTRAP / BEM / JAVASCRIPT / JQuery / Responsive Design / PSD TO HTML / PHP / PSD to WordPress / WordPress Theme Development from scratch / WordPress Theme Customization / Elementor / Elementor Pro / Visual Composer / Gutenberg / Plugin development / Ecommerce website creation / WooCommerce

 - 🔭 I’m currently working on a php project named animal network.
 - 🌱 I’m currently learning plugin development